Skip navigation

 • You will drink a flavored liquid that contains lactose.

-• You will breathe into the container again 30 minutes later, and every 30 minutes after that for three to four hours.
-Your hydrogen levels will be measured each time.
+• You will breathe into the container again 30 minutes later and every 30 minutes for a few hours.
+Your hydrogen levels will be measured each time, and your provider will ask you about your symptoms.

 During a glucose blood test: